Formal Attire Guide: What to Wear to Every Event

 For women: A tailored skirt suit or trouser suit in a dark neutral color such as navy, charcoal, or black.
 Conservative necklines, closed-toe pumps or flats, and minimal but polished accessories.
 Dresses are appropriate if paired with a structured blazer and kept at knee length or longer.

 For men: A dark suit in navy, charcoal, or black with a pressed dress shirt, a conservative tie, and polished leather shoes.
 The suit should be well-fitted: no excess fabric in the shoulders, a clean break at the trouser hem, and visible shirt cuff.
-Pocket squares are optional but add polish.
+Pocket squares are optional but add finish.

 Formal Outfit Ideas for Women